Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery

 \section{Introduction}

 The rapid progress of generative models has transformed digital content creation, enabling the synthesis of highly realistic images and videos, also called deepfakes, that are often indistinguishable from authentic ones~\citep{goodfellow2014generative,ho2020denoising,rombach2022high}.
-While these advances have fostered creativity and accessibility, they have also blurred the boundary between real and artificial content, posing serious challenges to media forensics and public trust.
-As deepfakes proliferate across social, political, and creative domains, distinguishing and attributing their origin has become critical for security, accountability, and digital evidence validation~\citep{xie2025deepfake,verdoliva2020media}.
+The increasing realism of such content has given rise to societal consequences beyond mere technical challenges: as synthetic media proliferates, individuals tend to systematically question the authenticity of even genuine content, a phenomenon recently formalized as the \textit{Impostor Bias}~\citep{CASU2024301795}.
+From early Generative Adversarial Networks~\citep{goodfellow2014generative} to modern diffusion-based architectures~\citep{ho2020denoising,rombach2022high}, the quality and accessibility of synthetic content have grown at an unprecedented pace, lowering the technical barrier for malicious use.
+In fact, deepfakes have already been exploited in real-world scenarios ranging from political disinformation campaigns and non-consensual intimate imagery to financial fraud and identity theft~\citep{verdoliva2020media,xie2025deepfake}.
+While these advances have fostered creativity and accessibility, they have also blurred the boundary between real and artificial content, posing serious challenges to media forensics, public trust, and legal accountability.
+As synthetic media proliferates across social, political, and creative domains, the ability to not only detect but also attribute its origin has become critical for security, digital evidence validation, and the assignment of responsibility~\citep{xie2025deepfake,verdoliva2020media}.
 Early research in multimedia forensics focused primarily on classifying whether an image is real or generated~\citep{guarnera2020deepfake,wang2021fakespotter}.
 However, a deeper forensic question lies in attribution, namely identifying which generative model produced a given image.